sourcegraph/about/content/blogposts/2023/guest-post-tino-wening-flowcharting-your-code-.md

 In the world of programming, understanding the structure and flow of your code is crucial for maintaining, refactoring, and debugging.
 While code provides a textual representation of your program's logic, sometimes a visual representation can be more intuitive and helpful.
 Enter flowcharts – diagrams that map out the flow of execution in your code.

-We'll dive into the world of Mermaid and explore its potential for generating flowcharts.
+We'll dive into the world of [Mermaid](https://mermaid.js.org) and explore its potential for generating flowcharts.
 But first, let's address the elephant in the room: what is Mermaid?

-## What is Mermaid?
+### What is Mermaid?

 Imagine a tool that enables you to create diagrams and flowcharts using simple text commands.
 That's the magic of Mermaid, a JavaScript-based charting and diagramming library that transforms plain text into visually appealing diagrams.

 Think of it as a modern-day version of cave paintings, where instead of depicting scenes on rock walls, you're using text to paint a picture of your code's structure and flow.

-## Why use Cody and Mermaid to generate flowcharts?
+### Using Mermaid with Cody to generate flowcharts

 Now that you have a basic understanding of Mermaid, let's explore why combining it with Cody, is a match made in diagramming heaven.